Magdalene Trevor

 Last Edited=2 Dec 2010

-Helen Selina Sheridan was the daughter of Thomas Sheridan and Caroline Henrietta Callander.1 She married, firstly, Price Blackwood, 4th Baron Dufferin and Clandeboye, son of Hans Blackwood, 3rd Baron Dufferin and Claneboye and Mehetabel Hester Temple, on 4 July 1825.1 She married, secondly, George Hay, Earl of Gifford, son of Field Marshal George Hay, 8th Marquess of Tweeddale and Lady Susan Montagu, on 13 October 1862.1 She died on 13 June 1867.1
+Helen Selina Sheridan was the daughter of Thomas Sheridan and Caroline Henrietta Callander.1 She married, firstly, Price Blackwood, 4th Baron Dufferin and Claneboye, son of Hans Blackwood, 3rd Baron Dufferin and Claneboye and Mehetabel Hester Temple, on 4 July 1825.1 She married, secondly, George Hay, Earl of Gifford, son of Field Marshal George Hay, 8th Marquess of Tweeddale and Lady Susan Montagu, on 13 October 1862.1 She died on 13 June 1867.1

 From 4 July 1825, her married name became Blackwood.
-She wrote the book The Charming Woman, published 1835.2 She wrote the book The Fine Young English Gentleman.2 As a result of her marriage, Helen Selina Sheridan was styled as Baroness Dufferin and Clandeboye on 18 November 1839.
+She wrote the book The Charming Woman, published 1835.2 She wrote the book The Fine Young English Gentleman.2 After her marriage, Helen Selina Sheridan was styled as Baroness Dufferin and Clandeboye on 18 November 1839.
 She wrote the book The Irish Emigrant, published 1845.2 Her married name became Hay.
 She wrote the book Lispings from Low Latitudes or Extracts from the Journal of the Honour Impulsia Gushington, published 1863.2 She wrote the book Finesse; or a Busy Day in Messina, published 1863, a play.2

 Citations

-- [S68] H. Pirie-Gordon, editor, Burke's Genealogical and Heraldic History of the Landed Gentry, 15th edition, (London, England: Burke's Peerage Ltd, 1937), page 2046.
+1. [S68] H. Pirie-Gordon, editor, Burke's Genealogical and Heraldic History of the Landed Gentry, 15th edition, (London, England: Burke's Peerage Ltd, 1937), page 2046.
 Hereinafter cited as Burke's Landed Gentry, 15th ed.

-Price Blackwood, 4th Baron Dufferin and Clandeboye1
+Price Blackwood, 4th Baron Dufferin and Claneboye1

 M, #36604, b.
 6 May 1794, d.
 21 July 1841

-Price Blackwood, 4th Baron Dufferin and Clandeboye was born on 6 May 1794.1 He was the son of Hans Blackwood, 3rd Baron Dufferin and Claneboye and Mehetabel Hester Temple.1 He married Helen Selina Sheridan, daughter of Thomas Sheridan and Caroline Henrietta Callander, on 4 July 1825.2 He died on 21 July 1841 at age 47, on board a steamer off Belfast from an overdose of morphine after a local pharmacist, acting in haste because of the ship's imminent sailing, made up an overstrong prescription.1
+Price Blackwood, 4th Baron Dufferin and Claneboye was born on 6 May 1794.1 He was the son of Hans Blackwood, 3rd Baron Dufferin and Claneboye and Mehetabel Hester Temple.1 He married Helen Selina Sheridan, daughter of Thomas Sheridan and Caroline Henrietta Callander, on 4 July 1825.2 He died on 21 July 1841 at age 47, on board a steamer off Belfast from an overdose of morphine after a local pharmacist, acting in haste because of the ship's imminent sailing, made up an overstrong prescription.1

-He was commissioned in 1803, in the service of the Royal Navy.1 He gained the rank of Captain in 1823.1 He gained the rank of Commodore in 1824.1 He succeeded to the title of 5th Baronet Blackwood, of Ballyleidy, co.
-Down [I., 1763] on 18 November 1839.1 He succeeded to the title of 4th Baron Dufferin and Clandeboye of Ballyleidy and Killyleagh, co.
+He was commissioned in 1803, in the service of the Royal Navy.1 He gained the rank of Captain in 1823.1 He gained the rank of Commodore in 1824.1 He succeeded as the 5th Baronet Blackwood, of Ballyleidy, co.
+Down [I., 1763] on 18 November 1839.1 He succeeded as the 4th Baron Dufferin and Claneboye of Ballyleidy and Killyleagh, co.
 Down [I., 1800] on 18 November 1839.1

 Citations

-- [S68] H. Pirie-Gordon, editor, Burke's Genealogical and Heraldic History of the Landed Gentry, 15th edition, (London, England: Burke's Peerage Ltd, 1937), page 2046.
+2. [S68] H. Pirie-Gordon, editor, Burke's Genealogical and Heraldic History of the Landed Gentry, 15th edition, (London, England: Burke's Peerage Ltd, 1937), page 2046.
 Hereinafter cited as Burke's Landed Gentry, 15th ed.

 John Richard Chenevix-Trench1